Scott Brown (politician): Tenure

 Brown was sworn into office on February 4, 2010, by Vice President Joe Biden, in his capacity as President of the Senate, on the floor of the Senate.
 As a Class I Senator, his term lasted until January 3, 2013.

 Brown was among the speakers at the Conservative Political Action Conference (CPAC) in Washington, D.C., introducing former Massachusetts governor Mitt Romney.
-Despite his appearance at CPAC, where he alluded to his election as making "big government spenders ... [not] feel good at all", Brown refused to rule out a vote for a Democratic "jobs bill" proposal, and praised both Senate Majority Leader Harry Reid of Nevada and then-senior Senator John Kerry of Massachusetts for indicating their willingness to work with him across party lines.
+Brown refused to rule out a vote for a Democratic jobs bill proposal, while praising both Senate Majority Leader Harry Reid of Nevada and then-senior Senator John Kerry of Massachusetts for indicating their willingness to work with him across party lines.
 Brown was one of five Republican senators to vote for cloture on the jobs bill.
 The motion passed in the Senate 62–30 on February 22, 2010.
 In an up or down vote on the bill itself on February 24, 2010, Brown voted for final passage, helping to pass the bill 70–28.

+Brown met with President Obama in the Oval Office on June 16, 2010.

 According to The Washington Post, Brown voted with the majority of Republicans 80% of the time.
 In the same poll, "56% of Massachusetts voters believed he had kept his promise to be an independent voice in the U.S. Senate."

 Brown's views on the 2011 budget cuts and his departures from Republican consensus placed him at odds with some of his fellow Republicans and prominent Tea Party conservatives, including Glenn Beck.
 He said he opposed these measures because he believed that they would have a negative impact on low income families and children.

 In late June 2010, Brown was ranked as "the most popular officeholder in Massachusetts" according to a poll conducted by The Boston Globe.
 55% of those polled had favorable opinions of Brown nearly five months after his January 19, 2010, special election victory to finish the term of the late Senator Edward Kennedy.
 50% of respondents generally approved of how Brown had handled his new position.

 On March 30, 2011, the Democratic Senate Campaign Committee released a poll showing that Brown remained the "most popular politician in the Commonwealth of Massachusetts, with an approval rating of 73 percent."
 Brown's "'re-elect' score was comfortably above 50 percent, which is unusual for a Republican in an overwhelmingly Democratic state."